 - Lorenzo Insigne (Napoli) is one of the most dangerous attackers in Serie A. At 5ft 5”, he is very short but manages to use his height as an advantage.

-Two elite CMs in European football currently are Paul Pogba (Manchester United) and Marco Verratti (Paris Saint-Germain).
+Two elite CMs in European football currently is Paul Pogba (Manchester United) and Marco Verratti (Paris Saint-Germain).

 Both occupy similar roles, albeit in different ways, but they’re almost a 1ft in height difference between them.
 Veratti is 5ft 5”, while Pogba stands 6ft 3”.

 - Both are agile, quick-footed, goal poachers with exceptional finishing.
 Aguero is a mere 5ft 7½”, while Aubameyang is 6ft 1½”.